LSE Lean Accelerator

 Visit the Lean Accelerator webpage for more information and to submit an application.
 If you have any questions, please get in touch via email.

 With a focus on specific ‘missions’, Zinc helps entrepreneurs to create technology-based companies and products to address specific social challenges on a global scale.
 The intensive accelerator programmes bring together experts in social sciences, design, technology, and business, and give you access to insightful research, entrepreneurial mentors and potential investors.

 The Zinc Accelerator Programmes, led by LSE Visiting Professor in Practice Paul Kirby, focus on missions to unite, mobilise and organise the best talent, knowledge and capital needed to break through at scale.
 Zinc's current missions are:

 Who is it for?

-For the next programme, Zinc is looking for Fellows, who can bring their expertise to the 50 Founders through a variety of means (e.g. giving a talk, running a workshop, offering office hours, being a point-of-contact to access specialist networks, etc).
+Zinc is always looking for Fellows who can bring their expertise to the founders through a variety of means (e.g. giving a talk, running a workshop, offering office hours, being a point-of-contact to access specialist networks, etc).

-In exchange for your generously donated time, they offer all Fellows the chance to come to any of the events in the programme (for example talks and workshops) and they bring them together as a community, offering the chance to make fresh connections.
+In exchange for your generously donated time, they offer all Fellows the chance to come to any of the events in the programme (e.g. talks and workshops) and they bring them together as a community, offering the chance to make fresh connections.

-There is no formal deadline for Zinc Fellows.
-Involvement can be in the early stages when the focus is on understanding problems and creative thinking about solutions, and/or later on, when the focus is on implementation and experimentation.
-And the time input is very flexible.
+With a flexible time input, involvement can be in the early stages when the focus is on understanding problems and creative thinking about solutions, or later on, when the focus is on implementation and experimentation.

 It's extremely important to Zinc that the businesses coming out of their next programme are designed with input from (and research with) the end-users of their products and services.